Rui-Zu/SHAARP/README.md

 ### Full Analytical Expressions
 - Taking LiNbO<sub>3</sub> as an example.
 Click <span style="background-color: #D3D3D3"><b>LiNbO<sub>3</sub> (11<span style="text-decoration:overline">2</span>0) MTI X-cut</b></span> in the <span style="background-color: #D3D3D3"><b>Case Study</b></span>, in order to to use the default parameters.
 - Click <span style="background-color: #D3D3D3"><b>Full Analytical Expressions</b></span> in the <span style="background-color: #D3D3D3"><b>Functionality</b></span> section.
 Press “<span style="background-color: #9CCC65">Update</span>” to initiate the calculation.
-!!! note
-	This calculation could take up to a few minutes due to the amount of calculations involved.
+**Note, this calculation could take up to a few minutes due to the amount of calculations involved.
 Please be patient!
-The progress bar shown at the top of the GUI helps keep track of the progress in the calculation.
+The progress bar shown at the top of the GUI helps keep track of the progress in the calculation.**
 - The RHP will display the equations for reflected electric fields at $2\omega$ frequency, $E^{2\omega}(\varphi,\psi)$ and $E^{2\omega}(\varphi,\psi+pi/2)$, and provide the complete set of equations in a separate notebook file, **Full Analytical Expressions.nb**,in the same directory of ♯SHAARP._si_.
 - The <span style="background-color: #D3D3D3"><b>Copy</b></span> button to the left of the expressions will allow you directly copy the expression and paste it into another document such as a Mathematica notebook, or Microsoft files.

-!!! note
-	In the RHP, you can still use <span style="background-color: #D3D3D3"><b>Copy</b></span> to copy equations though the equations are not displayed.
+**Note, in the RHP, you can still use <span style="background-color: #D3D3D3"><b>Copy</b></span> to copy equations though the equations are not displayed.**
 - The analytical expressions are provided in sequence.
 For example, $E^{2\omega}(\varphi,\psi)$ is expressed using <span style="color:red"><i>C<sup>T,ee,2&omega;</sup></i></span> and <span style="color:blue"><i>E<sup>T,e,2&omega;</sup></i></span>_._ The expressions for the <span style="color:red"><i>C<sup>T,ee,2&omega;</sup></i></span> and <span style="color:blue"><i>E<sup>T,e,2&omega;</sup></i></span> will also be provided in the output expressions as a function of the material property coefficients and the measurement geometry.

 ## Defining New Presets